 amber-screen library computer in 1998: type in two words and hit F3. search results appear instantly. now: type in two words, wait for an AJAX popup. get a throbber for five seconds. oops you pressed a key, your results are erased

-A lot of this came from web-design-creep, but a lot of other things are to blame as well.
+A lot of this comes from web-design-creep, but a lot of other things are to blame as well.
 In a way, I miss ugly, brutalist but completely focused and clear interfaces like this:

-Keyboard shortcuts only, the focused field is clearly visible, global menu items that clearly indicate where you’re going towards.
+Keyboard shortcuts only, true, though the focused field is clearly visible, with global menu items that clearly indicate where you’re going towards.
 Even Windows 3.1 was actually very powerful in this sense:

 Buttons are buttons.
+Simple as that.
 Look at their crisp outline and how they pop off the screen.
 Everything about this screams “you can click me and I will do something”.

 This went fine until Windows 98 came along, where you see the first evidence of the web’s tentacles getting inside the OS:

 Today, we’re surrounded with boring, flat interfaces that sacrifice usability in order to looks a clean, neutral, and uninspired as possible, and where any piece of text on the screen can turn out to be a “link” that can be clicked.
-Good luck!
-In a way, Windows 3.1 manages to look quite pretty and clear in written text, as https://hackernoon.com/win3mu-part-1-why-im-writing-a-16-bit-windows-emulator-2eae946c935d written by a chap who’s working on Windows 3.1 shows.
+Good luck, dear user!
+In a way, Windows 3.1 manages to look quite pretty and clear in written text, as https://hackernoon.com/win3mu-part-1-why-im-writing-a-16-bit-windows-emulator-2eae946c935d, written by a chap who’s working on Windows 3.1, shows.
 I’d even tip my hat to Dropbox for going with some fresh design ideas instead of the bog standard translucency-animations-whitespace combo.
 Speaking of whitespace: try switching your Gmail display mode from “comfortable” to “condensed”.
-The first certainly does not make me comfortable.
+The first certainly does not make me “comfortable”.

 On Devices, Apple and Linux

-- I don’t want to single out Windows.
-Switch to the Apple ecosystem, you say?
+- I don’t want to single out Windows… Switch to the Apple ecosystem, you say?
 Overpriced boxes of underperforming hardware?
 Having to carry around six dongles is not “courage”.
 Neither is a touch bar, a unibrow, an exploding iPhone 8, an iOS 11 full of bugs (what is this, even), an App Store which can only be used after entering payment details, or not being able to install VPN apps whilst living in a nation which censors the Internet.
 (Edit: lest alone talking about the recent Unicode rendering bug.)

-- Not that Android is that much better, especially not every time I encounter an app that wants to make phone calls, send text messages, upload all of my data, access the mic and draw over other apps.
-Just to check in for a flight?
+- Not that Android is that much better, especially not every time I encounter an app that wants to make phone calls, send text messages, upload all of my data, access the mic and “draw over other apps.”
+All of this, just to check in for a flight?

-- Luckily there’s still Linux, our freedom-beacon in a sea of oppression.
+- Luckily there’s still Linux, our freedom-beacon in a sea of oppression, right?
 That is if you’re willing to put up with the hellspawn that is systemd.

 - And then there’s still PulseAudio, Wayland, Mir… all great technology, each with their own little traps to avoid.
 Meanwhile, it’s still trivial to write an X11 keylogger, copy-pasting still works in various, unexpected ways, and I’d never use Linux for a live audio show as you never know when the kernel decides that “sound is just not a priority for me right now, let’s start swapping”.